 Our Board Members

 Danielle Leigh was born in Seattle and raised nearby on the Kitsap Peninsula.
 She attended Cornish College where she studied music composition with Janice Giteck and James Knapp.
 During her time at Cornish College, Danielle developed a deep admiration for the musician community in Seattle.
 She came to the Earshot Jazz Board through her affiliation with Artsfund, where she excelled at leadership training and advocacy.
-Danielle works as Director of Talent Acquisition at Prolitec Inc. She lives on Capitol Hill, and enjoys composing music and surfing in her spare time.
+Danielle works as Vice President at Prolitec Inc. She lives on Capitol Hill, and enjoys composing music and surfing in her spare time.

 John W. Comerford is a producer of award-winning content.
 He is President of Paradigm Studio and has served on both the boards of the Northwest Film Forum and the Seattle International Film Festival.
 John teaches producing as an adjunct professor at Seattle University in addition to year round board service with musical non-profit presenters Earshot Jazz and Los Angeles’ The Jazz Bakery.
 The broadcast community is also a home to his advisory council duties at NPR affiliate KNKX.